Regional programming - Yukon

 Long-term care support group

-Open to caregivers anywhere in B.C. and the Yukon who are caring for a person living with dementia in a long-term care home.
+Open to caregivers anywhere in BC and the Yukon who are caring for a person living with dementia in a long-term care home.

 3rd Tuesday of the month, 10 to 11:30 a.m.
 PT / 11 a.m. to 12:30 p.m.
 MST